carpentries/lesson-development-training/episodes/narrative.md

 ::::::::::::::::::::::::::::::::::::::::::::::::::

-With your high-level lesson objectives defined, this might be a good time to consider what additional resources you may need to effectively convey your message to your learners, before delving deeper into writing your lesson content.
+With your high-level lesson objectives set, now is a good time to consider any additional resources you may need to effectively communicate your message to learners before you dive deeper into writing the lesson content.

 ## Creating a Narrative